wcs211/BEM-2D-Python/README.md

 * Modular code structure allows easier implementation of new features
 * Multiple body interactions
 * Implicit and Explicit Kutta condition enforcement
+* Saves time-step data for post-processing

 ## Future Features
 The following features have planned implementation in the code:

+* Start from a previous data save
 * Vortex Particle wake representation
 * Lumped wake representation
 * Equations of motion solver